NC State vs. Virginia college basketball game preview

 There have been major problems in defense.

-Regardless, he allowed FSU to shoot the lights out, and Duke could not afford to move in and out.
+Regardless, he allowed FSU to shoot the lights out, and Duke could not miss inside and on the move.
 So is it any positive?
 For this program, it is worth deciding.

 Virginia needs to be strong on the boards – especially on the defensive side – and they need to dominate the offensive side against an NC state team that is terrible on the defensive boards.